ActualGeniusIntellectual/logseq-store/pages/Math Quotes.md

 	- **John von Neumann**
 - "It's not that I'm so smart, it's just that I stay with problems longer."
 	- **Albert Einstein**
+- "God used beautiful mathematics in creating the world."
 	-